-F. Maximum Numbers of Lines for Optional Keyword Input for QM and MM Packages
+F. Maximum Numbers of Lines for Optional Keyword Input for QM and MM Packages integer, parameter :: maxopt1 = 999

 The maximum numbers of lines for optional keyword input for QM and MM packages are set to 999.
 This should be enough for most applications.
-To modify those numbers, one should manually change the value in the lines below in the module.
-F file.
+To modify those numbers, one should manually change the value in the lines below in the module.F file.